 - Once an invite is received, the applicant has to decide whether to accept or decline within 10 days.

 - After the invite has been accepted, applicants will then need to apply for a work permit submitting completed forms and documents such as police certificates) and payment within 20 days.

-How to apply for the IEC working holiday program
+How to apply for the working holiday canada program